 Even when our Fresno misdemeanor lawyer appears for you on your misdemeanor case, we will thoroughly explain the criminal process and the possible outcomes to make sure you are informed all the way through your misdemeanor case.

 Many times, the criminal courts are pleased that an experienced criminal attorney is representing the client.
 The misdemeanor courts do not have to explain everything to the defendant because they know you have an experienced attorney on your side.
 In most cases, when facing criminal charges, you will fare much better if a reputable misdemeanor lawyer is appearing compared to a criminal defendant that show up to court on their own.
-There are numerous alternatives to a conviction, including military diversion and alternative sentencing, so it is impoartant to discuss your options with a knowledgeable lawyer before entering any plea.

 Misdemeanor crimes in Fresno carry severe penalties, even if you do not have a criminal record.
 At the Law Offices of Tina M. Barberi, PC, we have great success in having charges dismissed, reduced to infractions, and not guilty verdicts when our clients are facing misdemeanor offenses in Fresno.

 Even if you feel that you are guilty of the misdemeanor crimes against you, it does not hurt to speak to a lawyer that handles misdemeanor charges.
 We can take proactive measures to keep you from receiving a harsh sentence and a conviction on your record.
-Call today for a free consultation to discuss your misdemeanor case.
+Call today for a free appointment to discuss your misdemeanor case.